Contents

 - CLAIM success only after all checks pass

-Red Flags - STOP Immediately If You Think:
+Red Flags — STOP If About To:

 Data Validation Checklist